 WWW-VL: United States History

-Special thanks to the late Lee Streiff for Wichita Vortex related links; to Larry Keenan for use of his Dennis Hopper - Bruce Conner photograph. (© 1996 Larry Keenan); and to Ashleigh Brilliant for permission to use "Pot-Shot" postcards and "Haight Ashbury Song Book" (© Ashleigh Brilliant).
+Special thanks to the late Lee Streiff for Wichita Vortex related links; to the late Larry Keenan for use of his Dennis Hopper - Bruce Conner photograph. (© 1996 Larry Keenan); and to Ashleigh Brilliant for permission to use "Pot-Shot" postcards and "Haight Ashbury Song Book" (© Ashleigh Brilliant).
 And to Denise Low, Robert Branaman, Jim McCrary, Pat O'Connor, and Charles Plymell (got a ribbon for best baby born in Finney Co.
 1935) for their original articles; and to Neal Smith.
 For G. Brown link suggestions, best to Mark Dalton, member, Nebraska Music Hall of Fame.

 Return to Artists In Kansas or to the Kansas Heritage Group.